Low Water Pressure

 5. Clogged Pipes Near Your Holding Tank or Pressure Tank

-To find out whether the copper pipes feeding your well pressure or holding tanks are clogged, try the old “screwdriver test.”
+To determine whether the copper pipes feeding your well pressure or holding tanks are clogged, try the old "screwdriver test."
 Tap on them with a metal screwdriver, and see whether they make a ting sound (good) or a thud sound (bad).

 6. A Leak in Your Well Pipe or Well Pump

-Leaks are another big-time issue when it comes to poor water pressure — that pretty much goes without saying!
-If you’re seeing signs of air in your water, or it appears milky or clouded, you might have a leak somewhere.
+Leaks are another major issue with low water pressure—that goes without saying!
+You might have a leak somewhere if you see signs of air in your water, or if it appears milky or cloudy.

 7. Clogged Aerators (Screens) in Faucets or Washing Machines

-If it’s a clogged aerator in your faucet or your washing machine causing your low well water pressure, that’s a pretty easy fix.
+If a clogged aerator in your faucet or your washing machine is causing your low well water pressure, that's a pretty easy fix.
 Clean those screens!
-Accessing your faucet aerator is usually straightforward - the end of the faucet head should simply unscrew, allowing you to pull out the aerator.
+Accessing your faucet aerator is usually straightforward.
+The end of the faucet head should unscrew, allowing you to pull out the aerator.